 Scandinavia is renowned for its design, but there’s more to it than Ikea.
 It’s worth checking out the program at the Norwegian Design and Architecture Centre (DogA), which was established by the Norwegian Design Council and Norsk Form.

 DogA hosts regular exhibitions, workshops and events.
-Some of their past offerings have included the Norwegian Design Council Awards exhibition, mid-century Scandinavian designer furniture markets, and Oslo Fashion Week.
+Some of their past offerings have included the Norwegian Design Council Awards exhibition, mid-century Scandinavian designer furniture markets, Christmas markets featuring local designers, and Oslo Fashion Week.